What Dosha are You?

 We are all made up of a particular balance of the five great elements (you can read about them in our previous blog) but the Sanskrit term ‘dosha’ is used to summarise each Ayurvedic mind-body type.
 Essentially the doshas are a shorthand way of describing a predominance of two particular elements in that:

-– ‘Vata’ is composed of ether and air
+- Your ‘Vata’ Dosha is composed of ether and air

-– Pitta is composed of the fire element with some water
+– Your Pitta Dosha is composed of the fire element with some water

-– Kapha is composed of earth and water
+– Kapha Dosha is composed of earth and water

-Together, Vata, Pitta and Kapha govern all physical and mental processes and provide us with an individual blueprint for health and fulfilment.
-We are all made up of a unique combination of these three forces.
-Like the foundations of a building, these forces determine who we are, what we like to eat, how thirsty we get, how much sleep we need, how we respond to stress, which disease we may be likely to get…. even how loving we are!
-This unique combination, determined at the moment of conception, is our constitution known a ‘Prakruti’.
-However, these forces constantly fluctuate according to our environment (diet, the seasons, the climate, our age and many more factors).
+Together, Vata, Pitta, and Kapha Doshas govern all physical and mental processes and provide us with an individual blueprint for health and fulfilment.
+We are all made up of a unique combination of these three doshas forces.
+Like the foundations of a building, these forces determine who we are, what we like to eat, how thirsty we get, how much sleep we need and how we respond to stress.
+This unique combination, determined at the moment of conception, is our constitution known as a ‘Prakruti’.
+However, these doshas constantly fluctuate according to our environment (diet, the seasons, the climate, our age, and many more factors).
 The current state of these defines our imbalance, or ‘Vikruti’.
 Since we all have a unique constitution, and unique imbalances, it makes sense that each person’s path toward health will also be an individual one.
 This is a major principle of Ayurveda.

 Qualities: Dry, light, rough, subtle, cold, mobile, clear, astringent

-People with a Vata dominant constitution tend to have light, narrow bones, with dry skin and they don’t sweat much.
-This cold, dry nature makes them uncomfortable in cold, windy weather and they crave the warmth.
-When balanced, they are quick, creative, vibrant, dynamic and good communicators.
-They learn fast though they may forget as quickly.
-They can be highly perceptive and sensitive and are ready to help others.
-Professionally, they often work in creative industries, as artists, in media or marketing.
-They have a restless disposition, constantly on the move, walking and talking rapidly.
-They love travelling and new adventures.
-They tend to have low immunity, stamina and a variable appetite.
+Vata dosha love travelling and new adventures.
+They tend to have low immunity, stamina, and a variable appetite.
 They are easily fatigued and prone to stress anxiety and panic attacks.
-They are nature’s ‘born worriers’!
+Vata dosha is nature’s ‘born worriers’!
 This isn’t helped by the fact that they are typically light sleepers (5-7 hours a night), and are prone to insomnia and vivid dreams.
 They may also have issues holding on to energy and are prone to Chronic Fatigue.
-Vata occupies spaces in the body such as the large intestine, joints, ears and head.
-Common complaints are related to these sites, such as bloating, irregular bowel movements, constipation, osteoarthritis and cracking joints, tinnitus and mental health problems.
+Vata dosha occupies spaces in the body such as the large intestine, joints, ears and head.
+Common complaints are related to these sites, such as bloating, irregular bowel movements, constipation, osteoarthritis, and cracking joints, tinnitus, and mental health problems.